-Some vets suggest that when dogs feel sick to their stomachs, they lick the floor as a substitute for eating grass.
+Some vets suggest that when dogs feel sick to their stomachs, they lick the floor for similar reasons as you might find a puppy eating grass.
 Consuming grass may trigger vomiting, which can help a dog’s tummy feel better.
 If you notice your dog licking the floor, walls, carpet, or furniture, keep an eye on your pet.
 If it starts to pace, act agitated, or pant, your pup might be experiencing stomach pain and need a visit to the vet.

 2. Why does my dog constantly lick the floor and carpet?

 Sometimes your dog licking the carpet or floor simply because family members unknowingly drop crumbs and your pup’s strong sense of smell detects them.
 Watch your dog for additional signs, such as panting or an anxious demeanor, stiff body movements as if in pain, or lethargy, for example.
-Your pooch could be suffering from a painful stomach issue that won’t go away without intervention from a vet.
+According to many veterinary behavior experts, your pooch could be suffering from a painful stomach issue that won’t go away without intervention from a vet .